AkusChhabra/AOC-Obstacle-Parser/README.md

 Open the AOC Parser.exe file to run the application.
 The application will open in your default web browser.

+Note: v2.0.1 and later now follow the branding of Vectis.

 ### 2) Clone the repository and run the application locally

 Or use the following command to clone the repository and run the application locally: